shionhonda/hippocampus-garden/content/blog/go_periodic/index.md

 tags: ["en", "golang"]
 ---

-In this post, I introduce an example code that calls some function periodically for a specified amount of time.
-It was a good exercise for a golang beginner like me to use goroutines.
+In this post, I introduce a golang example code that calls some function periodically for a specified amount of time.
+It was a good exercise for a beginner like me to use goroutines.

 The sample code consists of the 3 elements.